Neon Pill: Musical style and lyrical inspirations

 Some tracks are more glam / swaggering rock (e.g. "Ball and Chain").
 Others are more restrained or emotional soft ballads, piano-led and alt-rock textures.
-In some cases it pulls together elements from across their past albums — not leaning heavily into one era or style, but blending them together.
+In some cases it pulls together elements from across their past albums not leaning heavily into one era or style, but blending them together.
+Unlike previous releases the band did not draw direct inspiration from other artists while working on the album.
+Shultz commented on the process stating "We weren't reaching for much outside of the pure experience of self-expression, and simultaneously not necessarily settling either.
+We just found a uniqueness in simply existing."